lehni/eslint/README.md

 ### Local Installation and Usage

 If you want to include ESLint as part of your project's build system, we recommend installing it locally.
-You can do so using npm:
+You can do so using yarn:

 ```
-$ npm install eslint --save-dev
+$ yarn add --dev eslint@npm:eslint-nullish-coalescing
 ```

 You should then setup a configuration file: